Squinkz/XMPInterpolator/README.md

 "keyframes": [0, 49, 149]
 ```

-This interpolates 0 → 49, then 49 → 149.
+This interpolates from image index 0 to image index 49, then 49 → 149.
 At least two keyframes are required.

+> Note: The list is zero-indexed, so the first image is index 0, second image is index 1 etc.

 ---